Tuesday, August 07, 2007

 Easily detroyed

-At the end of his road, The Nature of Order offers this essential, boiled-down advice: to make something alive, use your feeling.
+The Nature of Order is the final expression of his exploration, and he offers this essential, boiled-down advice -- to make something alive, use your feeling.

-It is a tool that is used in indigenous cultures, to this day ... the same ones that are being destroyed by the march of technocracy.
-It is the tool that built those beautiful, special places, centuries ago, which tug at our hearts when we see them today.
+Despite this, feeling is a tool used in many indigenous cultures, to this day ... and their living environments are being destroyed to this day, by the march of technocracy.
+Feeling is the tool used to build those beautiful, special places, centuries ago, which tug at our hearts when we see them today.
+They are rare, along with the cultures sufficiently in harmony with their surroundings to grow them.

-Our modern social organization has separated our modes-of-action completely from the necessary reality -- the reality that could make use of the tool -- so the tool itself is no longer potent.
-Stand up in front of a City Council anywhere in the US, and describe a process that makes use of feeling.
+Our modern social organization has separated our modes-of-action so completely from the richness of our surrounding reality, that feeling alone is no longer potent.
+Stand in front of a City Council anywhere in the US, and describe a process that makes use of feeling, in order to build something necessarily rich and comforting and community-based.
 Some heads will nod.
-And then the buttons that destroy neighborhoods and replace them with parking structures, will still be pushed.
+But the buttons that destroy neighborhoods and replace them with parking structures, will still be pushed.

 Before the natural tools of humanity are available to us again, we must enable people to unite, to come together again, in coalition, so they have the power and freedom to use such tools.
 This is the primary work ahead, for students of Alexander's research on the timeless way of building.